 In their research article, Young et al reference the starling’s remarkable ability to “maintain cohesion as a group in highly uncertain environments and with limited, noisy information.”
 The team discovered that the birds’ secret lay in paying attention to a fixed number of their neighbors – seven to be exact – regardless of the size of the flock.
 It is these multiple connections, like neurons bridged by synapses, that allow the whole to become greater than the sum of its parts.

 The murmuration is an elegant example of emergence: the tendency of an entity to develop higher properties that are not present in any of its constituent parts.
 By combining their energies, the individual parts give birth to something that transcends their potential while including their value.

 Emergence is always present when evolution takes a step forward, as it seems prepared to do now in the meeting of 5G and AI.

-Independently, the potentials of artificial intelligence (AI) and 5th Generation networks are receiving mountains of attention and investment.
+Independently, the potentials of 5th Generation networks 5G and AI (artificial intelligence) are receiving mountains of attention and investment.
 But it is the marriage of these technologies, as well as the Massive Internet of Things (mIoT), that promises the sea change so many have been expecting from the technological revolution.
 The parts are powerful, but the whole will be the stuff of imagination.